July 2024 - Central London Market Review - Lettings

 At the lower price points, sub £1,000 per week, an area where the white heat of tenant demand had been felt most strongly, there is increasing price sensitivity among renters which, allied to an increase in supply caused by a lower rate of renewals, is applying downward pressure on rental values.
 Within the mid-range of value £1,000 - £3,000 per week, which is traditionally a market dominated by the “corporate tenant” sector, demand has been weak which has increased the average time on market to around 80 days, an increase of 12% (source Lonres.com).
 Whereas demand within the prime sector, over £4,000 per week, has performed the best, with Maskells securing a number of new lets over £5,000 per week before the property has even come to the market.

-Our advice to Landlords in the former camp are to be circumspect.
+As a estate agents london our advice to Landlords in the former camp are to be circumspect.
 It is easy to get carried away in the frenzy of activity experienced over the previous 2 years however, with average time on market approaching those levels last seen in 2017-2019, it is clear that there is a widening gap between Landlord and Tenant expectations on price.

 Posted on Friday, June 28, 2024